reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 [I’ve also given a talk about this](https://egghead.io/lessons/react-confidently-ship-production-react-apps).

 Basically it comes down to the fact that enzyme exposes APIs that allow you to test implementation details which makes your tests provide little-to-no value and a lot of friction. react-testing-library is founded on the philosophy that ["The more your tests resemble the way your software is used, the more confidence they can give you."](https://twitter.com/kentcdodds/status/977018512689455106) It works out really nicely that this also means that it doesn’t matter how you build your app, your tests with react-testing-library will still work!
-Many people have told me that they’ve refactored their apps to hooks and their tests continued to pass thanks to react-testing-library :smiley: [React is an implementation detail](https://kentcdodds.com/blog/react-is-an-implementation-detail).
+Many people have told me that they’ve refactored their apps to hooks and their tests continued to pass thanks to react-testing-library 😀 [React is an implementation detail](https://kentcdodds.com/blog/react-is-an-implementation-detail).

 I hope that’s insightful/helpful!